Skip to content

 * longtask, error, df_rum_android_log

-* @return Modified key-value pairs, (return null or empty map means no modification)
+* @return key-value pairs to modify, (return null or empty map to not change)

 */